 To ensure that records remain accessible and easily retrievable, follow the steps below:

 Storage boxes are to be no larger than the following dimensions: 15”x12.5”x10” (LxWxH).
-It is recommended that permanent records should be stored in archival (acid-free) boxes.
+Copy paper boxes are too large and will not fit on Archives shelves.
+Records should be stored in archival (acid-free) boxes.
 Vendors who offer acid-free boxes include Gaylord and Hollinger.

 For photograph prints and negatives, attempt to determine who photographed the image, who is pictured, what event is pictured, and when the photograph was taken.
 If this identification information is available, include this information on a separate page with the photos.

 *A records series is a group of records that serve the same function for your office and are normally filed together.
 Examples include: Minutes, Employee Personnel Files, Event Programs, etc.